goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 - Perform [Radio Calibration per wiki](https://ardupilot.org/copter/docs/common-radio-control-calibration.html).

-Note - Pitch input might need to be reversed in radio.
-Think of pushing the nose down or pulling it up with the stick.
+Note - Pitch input might need to be reversed in your radio.
+Think of pushing the nose/green bar or pulling the nose/green bar up with the stick.
 {: .notice--primary}

 ## Serial Ports

 Before we proceed we will configure all of our serial ports.
 We want to make sure the port that the GPS/Compass module is plugged into is properly configured before we go to compass calibrations.
-And since we are configuring one port we like to do them all.
+Since we are configuring one port we like to do them all.
 It's a preference, but we have found it prevents missing an assignment.

 ### PixRacer Serial Ports